-White House intruder gets far inside
+Reports: White House intruder gets far past front door

 Washington – — The intruder who climbed a fence made it farther inside the White House than the Secret Service has publicly acknowledged, a Republican congressman said Monday.
 The disclosures came on the eve of a congressional oversight hearing with the director of the embattled agency assigned to protect the president’s life.